ironscar/unreal-engine-dev-starter/docs/rigging.md

 - `Shift + Middle click` and hover/move allows panning
 - `Zoom` and touch/move pen allows zooming
 - `Ctrl + click` helps to select a bone
-- Tablet pressure for weights doesn't seem to work
+- Tablet pressure for weights doesn't seem to work by default
+  - But you can set `Weight` to 1 and `Strength` to 1
+  - Then click the small button beside `Strength` bar which enables painting by pressure
+  - But on places where you have already painted red, it doesn't change anything
+  - You can try changing blend to `Subtract` at that point to remove from it

 ---